Mainagit/alx-system_engineering-devops/0x00-shell_basics/README.md

-list content of  dir
-going home
+going back to home to users directory